 When should you see a Psychotherapist?

-- You want to talk to someone in a confidential and safe space
+- Wanting someone to talk to in a safe, confidential space

 What is limited confidentiality?